+A) Meetings

-- A) Meetings - 1.
-Three face-to-face meetings per year, two associated with the Directors and Team Development Conferences, and one in June or July with the Annual Workshop, at the end of the fiscal year. - 2.
+- 1. Three face-to-face meetings per year, two associated with the Directors and Team Development Conferences, and one in June or July in conjunction with the Annual Workshop.
+Three virtual board meetings, usually 90 minutes to 2 hours, during the period between the face-to-face meetings. - 2.
 End of fiscal year meeting constitutes the annual meeting of the corporation and the annual meeting of the Board, at which officers are elected (current practice to fulfill the requirements of the By-laws that there be an annual meeting of the corporation and an annual meeting of the Board). - 3.
 Special meetings, including teleconference and on-line meetings, can be called by the Chair. - 4.
 Board meetings are open to any school representative or delegate and Emeritus Board member by invitation only, and the invitation is issued by the Executive Director. - 5.
 Proposals to the Board should be provided in brief written form in advance of Board meetings. - 6.
-Executive Director works with the Chair to develop the agenda for each Board meeting. - 7.
-Executive Director polls the Board for any items to be included in the agenda released two weeks prior to each Board meeting.
+Executive Director works with the Chair to develop the agenda for each Board meeting.

+7. Executive Director polls the Board for any items to be included in the agenda released two weeks prior to each Board meeting.